 A hard-hitting safety who defied the odds, going from an undrafted college player to a starting role for the Baltimore Ravens' formidable defense.

-Will Demps's NFL story is one of pure grit.
-Coming out of San Diego State University in 2002, no team called his name on draft day.
-The Baltimore Ravens, known for valuing toughness, signed him as an undrafted free agent.
-Demps seized the opportunity, making the roster and, by his second season, winning the starting strong safety job.
+Will Demps started at strong safety for the Baltimore Ravens in 2003, two years after going undrafted out of San Diego State University.
+The Ravens signed him as an undrafted free agent, valuing his toughness.
+Demps seized the opportunity, making the roster and winning the starting job by his second season.
 He brought a punishing style to a defense already famous for its physicality, recording interceptions and delivering memorable hits.
-A serious knee injury in 2004 slowed his momentum, but he fought back to start again and later played for the New York Giants and Houston Texans.
-Demps's career stands as a blueprint for perseverance, proving that a relentless work ethic can carve out a substantial place in the league's most demanding defensive units.
+A serious knee injury in 2004 slowed his momentum, but he fought back to start again.
+He later played for the New York Giants and Houston Texans.
+Demps's career demonstrates that a relentless work ethic can carve out a substantial place in the NFL's most demanding defensive units.

 1965–1980